SyedMustafaAhmad/SyedMustafaAhmad/README.md

 </br>

 # Greetings 👋
 I'm **Syed Mustafa Ahmed**.
-Currently doing my bachelors in **Computer Science**.
+Currently doing my Master's in **Computer Science**.
 I'm interested in operating systems, Linux, physics, spacecrafts and free opensource software.
 Currently, I am a novice so my current projects are very basic in nature.
 Although, I do have some interesting one's I'm currently invested in so I'm excited to share them and get some feedback.

 ## Repositories
 - [Stable Diffusion v2.1 Python Tkinter Application](https://github.com/SyedMustafaAhmad/sdf-tkinter) (:writing_hand: current...)